perforce/helix-authentication-service/README.md

 ## REST API

+The REST API of the authentication service is intented only for application use, it is _not_ meant for end-users to interact with the service.
+Users should be authenticating with the application (e.g. Perforce Server or Helix ALM) which will in turn utilize this API.

 In the descriptions below, the `${baseUrl}` is the URL configured in the `SVC_BASE_URI` setting in the authentication service.